dragonflyoss/console/README.md

 ## Introduction

-Dragonfly Console is the front-end console of dragonfly, through which you can easily configure clusters and view cluster information.
+Dragonfly console is the front-end console of dragonfly, through which you can easily configure clusters and view cluster information.

 ## Functionality Overview